Start date: September 2019

 This mix of age, experience, and cultures has proved to be extremely powerful in creating a positive working atmosphere, innovative teams, and life-long friendships.
 The ethos of our programme is one of helping students to achieve their highest potential during the year by offering positive encouragement and support.

-All students select one of four specialist pathways, aimed at giving domain-specific knowledge, networks, and skills.
+All students select one of three specialist pathways, aimed at giving domain-specific knowledge, networks, and skills.

 Fintech – for students with a background in the financial services industry and/or who intend to develop a fintech start-up, in the world’s financial and fintech capital.